cs60050/cs60050.github.io/README.md

 [Twitter Bootstrap][bootstrap], and [reveal.js][reveal] is included as a submodule to support slide presentations.

-Contributions are welcome in the form of Pull Requests.

 This website was adapted from David Bindel's [CS 5220][cs5220] website, and was largely just repopulated with the appropriate data.